 The final person on this list of the most famous Icelanders throughout the ages is the only one to make history in the 21st Century.
 Jóhanna Sigurðadóttir is not only notable for being the first female prime minister of Iceland, nor for pulling Iceland out of a financial crisis that threatened to destroy it; she was also the world’s first openly gay head of state.

 The attitudes of Icelanders in regards to the LGBTQIA+ community* changed radically from the 1980s to the 2000s, going from hostility, to tolerance, to celebration.
 It became one of the first countries to recognise same-sex partnerships in 1996, and granted the community full adoption rights in 2006.

 The election of a person in the queer community to lead the government, however, was an enormous landmark, and to this day, Jóhanna remains the only openly lesbian leader of any country throughout history.
-The trail she blazed, however, set a path for the gay men Elio Di Rupo and Xavier Bettel to become prime ministers of Luxembourg and Belgium respectively.
+The trail she blazed, however, set a path for the gay men Elio Di Rupo, Xavier Bettel and Leo Varadkar to become prime ministers of Luxembourg, Belgium and Ireland respectively.